-There are a number of history festivals held throughout the year and the City of Sydney is a proud participant in many of them.
+There are a number of history festivals held throughout the year and the City of Sydney proudly participates in many of them.

-History Week is our state annual festival of history, celebrated each year in the first week of September.
+History Week is our state's annual festival of history, celebrated each year in the first week of September.

-Events have included community activities including discovery tours, art exhibitions, talks, award presentations, concerts, open days, photographic and historical displays and community fairs.
+Events include community activities such as discovery tours, art exhibitions, talks, award presentations, concerts, open days, photographic and historical displays, and community fairs.